Russian oligarch admits he leads an "extravagant" life

-The pair are locked in a $6 billion legal battle in London's Commercial Court, with Berezovsky accusing his former protege of intimidating him in 2000 into selling shares in oil company Sibneft at a fraction of their value.
+The pair are locked in a $6 billion (3 billion pounds) legal battle in London's Commercial Court, with Berezovsky accusing his former protege of intimidating him in 2000 into selling shares in oil company Sibneft at a fraction of their value.

 Abramovich, 45, denies that Berezovsky ever had an interest in the company.